WHO Collaborating Centre

 In April 2016 WPRO organised in collaboration with the Hong Kong Department of Health an intercountry forum on protecting young people from the harmful use of alcohol and Professor Casswell provided technical support to the meeting.

 In August 2016 WHO, in collaboration with Thai Health, launched an initiative to support alcohol policy development in selected countries, including Cambodia, Laos, Vietnam, Myanmar, Bhutan, and Sri Lanka.
-This first meeting of the collaborative project provided the technical support in strengthening the implementation of the global and regional strategies and plans for alcohol policy development.
-Professor Casswell is providing technical support to the project.
+The first meeting of the collaborative project provided the technical support in strengthening the implementation of the global and regional strategies and plans for alcohol policy development.
+Professor Casswell is providing technical support to the project and attended the second meeting in Bangkok in July 2018.

 In March 2017 Professor Casswell spent a week in Colombo as a consultant to WHO/SEARO to support the development of a national alcohol strategy and action plan in, Sri Lanka.